rabbitmq/rabbitmq-website/site/upgrade.md

 When hitting those issues a node could hang completely.
 You will have to terminate the node process (e.g. using `kill -9` on Unix systems).

-Please note that in presence of many messages a node can take several minutes to stop normally, so you should not assume it hangs while the erlang distribution is still available.
-You can check erlang distribution using any rabbitmqctl command.
+Please note that in the presence of many messages a node can take several minutes to stop normally, so you should not assume it hangs while the Erlang distribution is still available.
+You can check the Erlang distribution using any rabbitmqctl command.
 For example:
 <pre class="sourcecode sh">
 rabbitmqctl eval "ok."